-The key audit matter

-The Group has significant balances of trade receivables and contract assets as at year end.
-Given the size of the balances and the risk that some of the trade receivables and contract assets may not be recoverable, judgement is required to evaluate whether any allowance should be made to reflect the risk
+The key audit matter How the matter was addressed in our audit The key audit matter The Group has significant balances of trade receivables and contract assets as at year end.
+Given the size of the balances and the risk that some of the trade receivables and contract assets may not be recoverable, judgement is required to evaluate whether any allowance should be made to reflect the risk.
 Loss allowance for trade receivables and contract assets are based on management's estimate of the lifetime expected credit losses ("ECL") to be incurred, which is estimated by taking into account the credit loss experience, ageing of overdue trade receivables and contract assets, customers' repayment history and customers' financial position and an assessment of both the current and forecast general economic conditions, all of which involve a significant degree of management judgement.

-During the year ended 31 March 2023, the Group made provision for allowance of doubtful debts of HK\$3,819,000 for the trade receivables and contract assets.

-At 31 March 2023, the Group's gross trade receivables and contract assets amounted to approximately HK\$50,955,000 and HK\$7,500,000 respectively, against which impairment of HK\$8,915,000 and HK\$600,000 were provided respectively.

-We have identified recoverability of trade receivables and contract assets as a key audit matter because the magnitude of the trade receivables and contract assets and the estimation and judgement involved in determining the expected credit losses allowance of the trade receivables and contract assets.

-How the matter was addressed in our audit

-Our audit procedures to recoverability of trade receivables and contract assets included, among others, the following:

-- understanding and validating the credit control procedures performed by management, including its procedures on periodic review of aged receivables and assessment on expected credit losses allowance of receivables and contract assets; - testing on a sample basis, the accuracy of ageing profile of trade receivables and contract assets by checking to the underlying sales invoices; - testing on a sample basis, the subsequent settlement of trade receivables and contract assets against bank receipts; - performing audit procedures including, amongst others, reviewing the reasonableness of significant judgement used by the management in assessing the recoverability of trade receivables and contract assets and reviewing management's assessment of the recoverability of long outstanding and overdue trade receivables and contract assets; and - testing the reasonableness of management's assumptions and inputs used to develop the provision matrix, through analyses of ageing of trade receivables and contract assets and historical credit loss experience, reviewing data and information that management has used, including consideration of forward-looking information based on specific economic data, and checking the arithmetic accuracy of management's computation of the ECL.
+During the year ended 31 March 2024, the Group made reversal of provision for allowance of doubtful debts of HK\$1,390,000 for the trade receivables and contract assets.
+At 31 March 2024, the Group's gross trade receivables and contract assets amounted to approximately HK\$50,191,000 and HK\$8,548,000 respectively, against which impairment of HK\$7,640,000 and HK\$711,000 were provided respectively.
+We have identified recoverability of trade receivables and contract assets as a key audit matter because the magnitude of the trade receivables and contract assets and the estimation and judgement involved in determining the expected credit loss allowance of the trade receivables and contract assets.
+Now the matter was addressed in our audit Our audit procedures to recoverability of trade receivables and contract assets included, among others, the following: understanding and validating the credit control procedures performed by management, including its procedures on periodic review of aged trade receivables and assessment on expected credit loss allowance of trade receivables and contract assets; testing on a sample basis, the accuracy of ageing profile of the trade receivables and contract assets by checking to the underlying sales invoices; testing on a sample basis, the subsequent settlement of the trade receivables and contract assets against bank receipts; testing the reasonableness of management's assumptions and inputs used to develop the provision matrix, through analyses of ageing of the trade receivables and contract assets and historical credit loss experience, reviewing data and information that management has used, including consideration of forward- looking information based on specific economic data, and checking the arithmetic accuracy of management's computation of the ECL; and Assessing the qualification, experience and competence of the external professional valuer engaged by the management.

-INFORMATION OTHER THAN THE CONSOLIDATED FINANCIAL STATEMENTS AND AUDITOR'S REPORT THEREON
+OTHER INFORMATION

-The directors are responsible for other information.
-The other information comprises all the information included in the annual report, other than the consolidated financial statements and our auditor's report thereon
+The directors of the Company are responsible for other information.
+The other information comprises the information included in the annual report, but does not include the consolidated financial statements and our auditor's report thereon.